bellaloc/IT473/cloudeats-direct/README.md

 Each service can also be run locally using npm start after installing dependencies.

+To stop the services and bring down the Docker environment:

-Use docker compose down to stop the environment.
+docker compose down